paulvercoustre/Massive-Data-Processing/Assignment_2/README.md

 #### (b)(1) Store on HDFS the number of output records (i.e., total lines).

-#### (c) (7) Order the tokens of each line in ascending order of global frequency.
+#### (c)(7) Order the tokens of each line in ascending order of global frequency.

-To get the global frequency of each word in the text we use the wordcount job from assignemnt 0 (available [here]()) which we compute on pg100.txt.
+To get the global frequency of each word in the text we use the wordcount job from assignemnt 0 (available [here](https://github.com/paulvercoustre/Massive-Data-Processing/blob/master/Assignment_2/src/pre_process/word_frequency.java)) which we compute on pg100.txt.
-We import it in the reduce method and use it to order the words of each sentence as required.
+We import it in the reduce method and use it to order the words of each sentence as required with a TreeMap.
 ```java
 public static class Reduce extends Reducer<LongWritable, Text, LongWritable, Text> {
 	  private HashMap<String, Integer> word_frequency = new HashMap<String,Integer>();  // the words and their frequency is spilled in a dictionary-like data structure